uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 Adjust the parameters to set different abilities.
 Raising the number of times players can use their abilities will effectively equate to a less reliable communication channel.
-Adding in more abilities (by setting shields to true for example) will make the level harder to beat.
+Adding in more defences (by setting shields to true for example) will make the level harder to beat.

 {interactive slug="packet-attack-level-creator" type="in-page" alt="Packet Attack Level Creator"}

 {panel end}

 Let’s talk about what you saw in that game.
 What did the levels do to solve the issues of packet loss, delay (reordering) and corruption?
 TCP has several mechanisms for dealing with packet troubles.

 {panel type="curiosity"}